 The truth is that while I was occasionally micromanaged, my colleagues often had legitimate concerns, better ideas, or were jus trying to better understand my reasoning.
 New managers often grumble about how all the meetings and e-mails make their job harder without realizing that, to a large extent, communication is their job.

-Early on, learn not to shy away from debate or standing up for your ideas.
 Emerging as a leader in any organization doesn’t just introduce the possibility of conflict—it guarantees it.
 Everyone in a company has their own knowledge, experiences, biases, and blind spots.
 It is inevitable that some of your ideas will clash with the ideas of others.
 So early on, learn not to shy away from debate.
 The more practice you get navigating these healthy kinds of conflict, the less enervating you’ll find it when you start encountering disagreement more regularly.

 These tips all have two big things in common.
 To be a successful leader, you have to learn to consider how your work affects others, and how to work with people to get things done.
 The higher up you go in any organization, the harder it is to get things done on your own.
 So invest in building relationships every step of the way, and you’ll have more people who want to see you succeed when your time comes.